 Hanes died in Springfield on Feb.
 1, 2021 at the age of 55.
-The baby of his family, Hanes is survived by a sister, Jackie Nielson Gutierrez, and a brother, Paul Mattson.
+The second of three children, Hanes is survived by a sister, Jackie Nielson Gutierrez, and a brother, Paul Mattson.
 Hanes is preceded in death by his mother, who he loved and missed very much.

 “He was a very kind, old soul,” says Destiney Christianson-Port, an old friend of Hanes who says that he was like a father to her.

 Born in Salt Lake City, Utah, Hanes came to Eugene more than 15 years ago to get some room from his family.
 He lived unhoused in Salt Lake City and in Eugene.
 In the year prior to his death, Hanes lived in a supportive housing apartment sponsored by ShelterCare.
 Christianson-Port says for most of Hanes’ life, he battled chronic obstructive pulmonary disease (COPD), which made everyday living difficult for him.

 Hanes met Christianson-Port around 10 years ago, when they both lived at the skatepark at Washington-Jefferson Park.
 She says when they first met, he was grumpy and shy.
 They then became close because Hanes’ dog was named Holly and Christianson-Port had a daughter named Holly.
 Hane’s dog was later adopted out through Greenhill Humane Society.

 Hanes really liked pizza, Christianson-Port says.
 Every month, when he received his social security check, they would get Domino’s Pizza and eat it on the porch of the Oregon Country Fair office.